1975 Algiers Agreement: Results

-Iraq and Iran formed a joint commission to mark the boundary between the two countries.
-The commission ended marking the border on 26 December 1975 with the signing of a joint declaration of intents.
-Iran withdrew its military forces from border areas.
-The borders were closed, and support for the Kurds ended.
-Iran also requested the CIA and the Mossad to end military support of the Kurdish rebels.
-It was thought that with the end of international support, the Iraqi government would negotiate with the Kurds, but the Vice-Chairman of Revolutionary Command Council, Saddam Hussein, launched a major campaign against the rebels.
-Mohammad Reza Pahlavi intervened and a ceasefire was agreed, but on 1 April, the government relaunched the campaign.
-After a number of battles, the Iraqi Armed Forces declared victory, but more than 100,000 Kurdish refugees fled to Iran and Turkey including the leader, Mustafa al-Barzani, only to return with another rebellion occurring in 1978.
+The Iran–Iraq commission formally delineated the two countries' border on 26 December 1975, with the signing of a joint declaration of intents by both sides.
+The Iranian military withdrew from border areas that it was occupying, the border was closed, and support for the Kurdish rebels ended.
+Iran also directed the CIA and the Mossad to end their military support for the Kurds.
+It was thought that with the end of international support, the Iraqi government would negotiate with the Kurds, but Saddam Hussein launched a major military campaign against the rebels, prompting Iranian monarch Mohammad Reza Pahlavi to intervene.
+A ceasefire was agreed upon by all sides, but on 1 April, the Iraqi government launched another military campaign.
+After a number of battles, the Iraqi military declared victory, but more than 100,000 Kurdish refugees fled to Iran and Turkey, including Kurdish leader Mustafa Barzani, only to return and start another rebellion in 1978.